Manmanovich/openscad-fan-guard/README.md

 # openscad fan guard
+You can use it in your open scad projects for 3d printer/

 You can use this script to generate a fan guard so you can lasercut awesome holes for Fans.

 To use your fan in you project, export your fan guard to DXF in openscad.